aomlomics/tourmaline/README.md

 ### Clone the Tourmaline repository

 Navigate to your project directory and clone the Tourmaline repository there.
-In the example below and following steps, replace "/PATH/TO/PROJECT" with the full path to your project directory (e.g., "$HOME/workshop-2019.11"):
+In the example below and following steps, replace "/PATH/TO/PROJECT" with the full path to your project directory (e.g., "$HOME/workshop"):

 ```
-cd $HOME/workshop-2019.11
+cd $HOME/workshop
 git clone https://github.com/NOAA-AOML/tourmaline.git
 ```

-You might want to rename the directory `tourmaline` to something else before running the test data, for example (hint: you can do this with your projects to have different copies of Tourmaline with different sample sets or databases):
+It's a good idea to rename the `tourmaline` directory to something else before running the test data[^1].

+[^1]: In fact, it's always a good idea to rename the `tourmaline` directory after cloning it, because we'll want to clone a fresh copy of this directory whenever we want to preserve the previous output of a run, or run with different sample sets, parameters, or databases.
+To initialize a new `tourmaline` directory with the files and symlinks of an existing one, from the new `tourmaline` directory (renamed) run `scripts/copy_data_files_to_new_tourmaline_dir.sh /path/to/old/tourmaline`.

+For example:

 ```
 mv tourmaline tourmaline-test